Duke-Translational-Bioinformatics/duke-data-service/Docker.README.md

 Running a local swift service using Docker
 ===
-All of the docker-compose yml files specify service definitions to build a locally running swift service, configured to allows very small static_large_object 'chunks' (see docker/builds/swift for the Docker build context).
+The docker-compose.swift.yml file specifies the service definition to build a locally running swift service, configured to allow very small static_large_object 'chunks' (see docker/builds/swift for the Docker build context).
 To use this, change the swift.env to point to swift.local.env, and then launch the application: